What are the best CSS books of 2020?

 While most books concentrate on basic skills, this one is different, assuming that you already know the basics and why you should be using CSS in your work, and concentrating mainly on advanced techniques.
 This new edition covers all of the CSS fundamentals such as the importance of meaningful markup, how to structure and maintain your code, and how the CSS layout model really works.

 - New examples and updated browser support information

 - Full coverage of modular CSS and responsive design

 - Essential information on CSS typography and layout control

-- Discover the best practice concepts in CSS design
+- The best practice concepts in CSS design

-- Master the most important (and tricky) parts of CSS
+- The most important (and tricky) parts of CSS

-- Identify and fix the most common CSS problems
+- Identifying and fixing the most common CSS problems

-- See the latest information on CSS features and support
+- The latest information on CSS features and support

 - Quickly find the information you need